Transition in Government Administration and Agency Leadership

 As this is a rapidly changing environment, you may also receive instructions directly from your program officer.
 Information from program officers will likely be followed by formal grant amendment from the federal grants officer, so it is prudent to follow their guidance quickly on new agency requirements.

-Please monitor spending on projects nearing the end of their current budget period but are expecting a new budget increment to be issued by the agency.
+Please monitor spending on projects nearing the end of their current budget period but for which you are expecting a new budget increment to be issued by the agency.
 Additional budget increments may be at risk of being delayed or not being issued.

 More information on federal administration changes can be found at: 2025 Administration Transition Information & Resources | Council on Governmental Relations